easymock/objenesis/README.md

 - Install the Android SDK (`brew cask install android-sdk`)
 - Install `platform-tools` and `build-tools` using the sdkmanager (`sdkmanager "platform-tools" "build-tools"`)
 - Add an `ANDROID_HOME` to target the Android SDK (`export ANDROID_HOME=$(realpath $(echo "$(dirname $(readlink $(which sdkmanager)))/../.."))`)
-- Configure a device (real or simulated) and launch it
+- Configure a device (real or simulated) and launch it (use API 26, after that it asks for a signature, that isn't supported yet)
 - Activate the debug mode if it's a real device
 - `mvn package -Pandroid`